 Injunctions Over the Right of Disposal of Ships

-Maritime business has always been subject to high-potential risks and losses deriving from various reasons, beginning with the natural perils of the sea to the human factor, which includes the non-commercial approach of some business players.
-Of course the best investment in the serenity of every manager is pre-contractual research of the counterparty and double-checking for any possible risk, however, in practice, that is not always the case, and anyone may face issues in contract performance by the other party.
+The maritime business has always been subject to high-potential risks and losses deriving from various reasons, beginning with the natural perils of the sea to the human factor, which includes the non-commercial approach of some business players.
+Of course, the best investment in the serenity of every manager is pre-contractual research of the counterparty and double-checking for any possible risk, however, in practice, that is not always the case, and anyone may face issues in contract performance by the other party.

 In such cases, the innocent party would be happy to know and understand the possible instruments and remedies that could bring about the desired result without extraordinary losses or expenditures, or at least minimizing them.